m-labs/artiq/doc/manual/installing.rst

     $ artiq_flash -t kc705 -m [qc1/clock/qc2]

+  The SW13 switches also need to be set to 00001.

 For the KC705, the next step is to flash the MAC and IP addresses to the board.
 See :ref:`those instructions <flash-mac-ip-addr>`.

 .. _install-from-sources: